Skip to main content

 How to get a coffee cart permit in Michigan.

-The Mobile Food Establishment License from Michigan Department of Agriculture and Rural Development (MDARD) is the foundation.
+The Mobile Food Establishment License from County and District Health Departments (under the Michigan Food Law, MDARD rules) is the foundation.
 This guide walks the real cost, real timing, and the local pitfalls that trip up first-time Michigan operators.

 Permit name